-Full-Time Faculty: Full-time faculty are faculty members who have education, research and/or patient care responsibilities on a full-time basis, which is an established schedule of at least 40 hours per week, annually, or those faculty members who have previously been designated by the EVMS Board of Visitors or who are designated by ODU as full-time.
+Full-Time Faculty: Full-time faculty are faculty members who have education, research and/or patient care responsibilities on a full-time basis, which is an established schedule of at least 40 hours per week, annually, or those faculty members who have been designated by the EVMS Board of Visitors as full-time.
 Full-time faculty are appointed as one of the following:

-- Full-Time Salaried Faculty: Clinical, research, administrative and other faculty who are paid on a salaried basis and who have employment contracts with ODU. - Full-Time Non-Salaried Faculty: Clinical, administrative or other faculty who are not paid by ODU, but who have appointments in SOM mission critical departments and who have previously been designated by the EVMS Board of Visitors or who are designated by the ODU, as Full-Time Non-Salaried Faculty.
+Full-Time Salaried Faculty: Clinical, research, administrative and other faculty who are paid by EVMS on a salaried basis and who have employment contracts with EVMS.

+Full-Time Non-Salaried Faculty: Clinical, administrative or other faculty who are not paid by EVMS, but who have appointments in mission critical departments and who are designated by the EVMS Board of Visitors as Full-Time Non-Salaried Faculty.

-• Full-Time Non-Salaried-VA Faculty: Clinical faculty employed by the Veterans Administration and who have previously been designated by the EVMS Board of Visitors or who are designated by ODU as Full-Time Non-Salaried-VA Faculty.
+Full-Time Non-Salaried-VA Faculty: Clinical faculty employed by the Veterans Administration and who are designated by the EVMS Board of Visitors as Full-Time Non-Salaried-VA Faculty.

 Part-Time Faculty: Part-time faculty are faculty members who have education, research and/or patient care responsibilities on a part-time basis, which is less than 40 hours per week, annually.
+Part-time faculty are appointed as one of the following:

-Part-time faculty may be paid on a salaried, hourly, or per service basis and have employment contracts with ODU.
+Part-Time Salaried Faculty: Clinical, research administrative or other faculty who are paid by EVMS on a salaried, hourly, or per service basis and who have employment contracts with EVMS.